cognits/python-battleship/README.md

 		We present you need to perform:

 #### Make several ships:
-		You'll have to be careful because you must make sure not put a boat on another boat on the game board.
+		You'll have to be careful because you must make sure not put a ship on another ship on the game board.
 We also want to make sure you balance the board size to the number of ships so that the game is still challenging and fun to play.

 #### Make ships of different sizes:
 		It's more complicated than it looks.
-All parts of the boat must be placed vertically or horizontally and you have to make sure you do not accidentally put a boat off the board, and also where you placed one can do not put another
+All parts of the ship must be placed vertically or horizontally and you have to make sure you do not accidentally put a ship off the board, and also where you placed one can do not put another

 #### Create your own game for one and two players: